 Please be aware that not everyone out there is trustworthy and some people will take advantage of this unusual situation our society is facing.
-Bromley Trading Standards have written to Bromley residents with regard to the coronavirus and how to access support and safeguard against scams.
+Bromley Trading Standards wrote to Bromley residents at the start of the pandemic about how to access support and safeguard against scams related to COVID-19.
 To read this letter click here.

 For parents and carers

 During this time you may want some additional ideas to support your child and below are some websites that may be of use.
 The most important thing is you keep yourself and your child safe at this time and we would suggest that you find activities that you and your child enjoy doing.
 Always follow the advice from NHS and the Government in relation to coronavirus and how to stay safe.

 Have you been financially affected by the coronavirus pandemic? – The Bromley COVID Winter Grant has been set up to provide vulnerable households and families with children particularly affected by the pandemic with support.
 Open flyer here.

 Short film to support parents of neuro-diverse children during COVID-19 pandemic: youtube.com/watch?v=dXPtqmHKNoE

 National Autistic Society – guidance and helpline for parents, young people and staff: autism.org.uk/advice-and-guidance/topics/coronavirus

 Place2Be – Guide to helping parents answer questions from their children and to support family wellbeing place2be.org.uk/about-us/news-and-blogs/2020/march/coronavirus-information-for-children/

 For parents and carers of children and young people who have special educational needs and disability (SEND), facing uncertainties around how COVID-19 is impacting on your family: bit.ly/SENDMatters-COVID019